owntracks/recorder/README.md

 The element `tzname` is the name of the time zone (`$TZ`) at the location.
 This name is stored in the geo cache if OpenCage reverse geo is configured.
 Alternatively, if the recorder was built `WITH_TZ`, the database is used to search for a `tzname`.
 In either case this time zone name is used to construct the local time at location stamp produced in `isolocal`.

+1. When a new publish arrives, we perform reverse geo lookup on the `lat`/`lon` if configured.
+When using OpenCage (and only when using OpenCage), we obtain the timezone name from the annotations in their data.
+This we store alongside the actuall address data in our lmdb database (note `tzname`):
+    ```console
+    $ ocat --dump
+    d5dj6kr {"cc":"MX","addr":"CAPA, Calle 18 Norte, 77720 Playa del Carmen, ROO, Mexico","tst":1706694151,"locality":"Playa del Carmen","tzname":"America/Cancun"}
+    ```
+2. This `tzname` element is also made available to Lua hooks, as the following example demonstrates:
+    ```console
+    $ ot-recorder --lua-script tzdata.lua ...
+    Jan 31 09:42:25  ot-recorder[45698] <Info>: TZDATADB is at sundry/zonedetect/ZoneDetect/out/timezone16.bin
+    Jan 31 09:42:25  ot-recorder[45698] <Debug>: Subscribing to owntracks/# (qos=2)
+    | tzname	America/Cancun
+    | tid	JJ
+    | _type	location
+    | device	moto
+    | ghash	d5dj6kr
+    | username	jjolie
+    ...
+    | addr	CAPA, Calle 18 Norte, 77720 Playa del Carmen, ROO, Mexico
+    | cc	MX
+    - 09:42:30 owntracks/jjolie/moto               t=u tid=JJ loc=20.63451,-87.07807 [MX] CAPA, Calle 18 Norte, 77720 Playa del Carmen, ROO, Mexico (d5dj6kr)
+3. When serving data (via `ocat` or the API), the data is enriched with `tzname` and `isolocal`, the latter being the local time at the source of the location publish.
+    ```console
+    $ ocat -S JP -u jjolie -d moto {"count":1,"locations":[{"_type":"location","cog":67,"batt":11,"lat":20.634506,"t":"u","lon":-87.078073,"acc":5,"tid":"JJ","vel":12,"vac":-1,"alt":0,"tst":1706694150,"ghash":"d5dj6kr","cc":"MX","addr":"CAPA, Calle 18 Norte, 77720 Playa del Carmen, ROO, Mexico","locality":"Playa del Carmen","tzname":"America/Cancun","isorcv":"2024-01-31T09:42:30Z","isotst":"2024-01-31T09:42:30Z","disptst":"2024-01-31 09:42:30"}]}
+    ```
+4. For historical records which don't have a cached `tzname`, we use the TZDATADB as described above to obtain `tzname`, incurring a not quite insignificant penalty in terms of runtime.

 ## Lua hooks

 You can customize Recorder's behavior with Lua hooks.
 See [HOOKS.md](https://github.com/owntracks/recorder/blob/master/doc/HOOKS.md).